 Without you, I am a husk of self and covering myself in silk won’t help nor tasseling up to a bright, blue sky.
 Kettle corn medley ballad slow and unending eat your fill of my misery and you’ll sleep sound tonight.

-In the black tower, Mika Lorien closed her eyes.
 Silence.
 Like a calm before a storm, before the sky turns grey as cinders, before the clouds break and pour their wrath upon a dusty and parched earth.
 Her unlined hands and delicate fingers too, customarily moving, over a bit of cloth, over a piece of fruit, over lines on a page, stilled.
 But then she heard it, deep in her head, growing louder in her ears, the sound of hooves against the plains.
 Low in the distance like thunder, but there was no mistaking it.
 A horse and rider riding fast to Grendl Castle.

 One of my flash fiction pieces has been included in the April 2012 edition of Flash: The International Short Short Story Magazine, published by the University of Chester.
 See above link for more information.